Recursive joins

 - 'callgraph.$CALLEE == formatted-sql.$METHODNAME'

-conditions, in order, read as follows:
+The on: conditions, in order, read as follows:

 - Recursively generate a pseudo callgraph on $CALLER to $CALLEE.